Spatialyze: A Geospatial Video Analytics System with Spatial-Aware Optimizations: Conclusion

 \section{Conclusion}

-We presented \oursystem, a system for geospatial video analytics that leverages existing geospatial metadata and inherited physical behavior of objects in videos to speed up video processing. \oursystem's DSL, \oursyntax, allows users to declaratively specify their geospatial video workflows using our \emph{build}-\emph{filter}-\emph{observe} paradigm, and our evaluations show \oursystem's efficiency in processing geospatial video workflows when compared to state-of-the-art tools.
+We presented Spatialyze, a system for geospatial video analytics that leverages geospatial metadata and physical properties of objects in videos to speed up video processing.
+Spatialyze can process videos of arbitrary length by streaming each frame through the operators in workflows expressed using S-Flow.
+Spatialyze's DSL allows users to specify their geospatial video workflows declaratively, and our evaluation shows Spatialyze's efficiency in processing such workflows when compared to SOTA systems.

+\begin{acks} We thank Daniel Kang, Francisco Romero, Favyen Bastani, Edward Kim, and our anonymous reviewers for their insightful feedback.
+This work is supported in part by NSF grants IIS-1955488, IIS-2027575, ARO W911NF2110339, ONR N00014-21-1-2724, and DOE awards DE-SC0016260 and DE-SC0021982. \end{acks}

 \begin{CJK*}{UTF8}{gbsn} \end{CJK*}